New Vegas Script Extender (NVSE) v5.0

-by Ian Patterson, Stephen Abel and Paul Connelly
+by Ian Patterson, Stephen Abel, Paul Connelly, and Hugues LE PORS

 The New Vegas Script Extender, or NVSE for short, is a modder's

 resource that expands the scripting capabilities of Fallout: NV.
 It

 does so without modifying the executable files on disk, so there are no